 So then one day I posted my gyros recipe on a Reddit Keto forum and complained about the grinding.
 A few people came on and told me that there was an easier way to do this—using a stand mixer.
 You don’t need to grind the mixture and get it all up in the blender blades.

-All you have to do is whack the heck out of that meat.
+For the best meatball recipe, all you have to do is whack the heck out of that meat.
 You want to beat it until it’s pasty and sticky.
 Mmm, sounds appetizing right?
 Sticky meat?

 So the recipe is simple.